It really is time farmers and government departments received

 Farmers are applying pesticides at great cost to themselves, and this cost must be passed on to the general public, as well as increasing environmental pollution.

-Meanwhile, blogs by David Jones in Farmer’s Weekly share real experiences of farmers facing escalating costs due to increasingly ineffective but very expensive chemical applications to the soil.
+7. A number of high profile farmers have expressed their concerns regarding deteriorating soil quality due to chemical use, inclduing for example "Agromenes" (Country Life magazine)(4), and David Jones in Farmer’s Weekly share real experiences of farmers facing escalating costs due to increasingly ineffective but very expensive chemical applications to the soil.
 In cases where farmers are being successful, they are using more traditional techniques of soil care: crop rotation, moving away from monoculture, and better rotation systems.
 For example, the Farmer’s Weekly Farmer of the Year 2015, (a Mr Hoveson from Holkham) notes how he has improved his oil seed rape crop considerably (even on poor soil) due to good rotation, and better planning.
 He states there is too much emphasis on chemicals and big machinery, and not enough on trying to understand the soil (5).

 Refs:(1) National Institute of Agricultural Botany, evidence to the Environment Audit Committee: http://www.publications.parliament.uk/pa/cm201213/cmselect/cmenvaud/668/668vw23.htm